 The withdrawal of the Oxford Local Plan 2040 means that that plan in the form it was previously agreed no longer exists.
 It must be reviewed, and that review means it is, in legal terms, a different document that must therefore follow all statutory processes.
 That means that the statutory consultations (Regulation 18 and Regulation 19) must be repeated.
 However, all the work that went into the Oxford Local Plan 2040 can be built upon, rather than starting again from scratch.
 The Regulation 18 is very flexible in terms of how it is done and what we consult on, so it can be focused only on a few issues that need amending and updating.

 The Government recently consulted on a revised NPPF.
 The revised plan will need to follow the new NPPF.
 Key features of the revised NPPF that are relevant include the move to use only the revised standard method to assess housing need, and the introduction of Grey Belt.
-This means that the focus of the Regulation 18 consultation will need to be on housing need and Green Belt.
+This means that the focus of the Regulation 18 consultation will be on housing need and Green Belt.

 Because of the delay to the Plan, it is highly unlikely that at the time of adoption there will be the required 15 years left to run to the end date of the Plan, if this date remains as 2040.
 Therefore, the end date of the plan needs to be extended to 2042.